NavonLab/SrLab/README.md

-# SrLab
-Code for the Sr Lab
+Code for logging data from the following sensors: Temperature/humidity, accelerometer, magnetometer, and PicoScope.